I beg to move,

 In addition, statistics show that people rarely start on e-cigarettes.
 They use them as a way of breaking their cigarette addictions.
 It is important to remember that, to tackle smoking effectively, we need a prevention strategy as well as a strategy to help people quit smoking.
 Dr Andy McEwen, executive director of the National Centre for Smoking Cessation and Training, stated that switching from tobacco to e-cigarettes substantially reduces the major health risk.
 I urge the Minister to push the case for a review by the National Institute for Health and Care Excellence, which currently is at odds with Public Health England on this topic.

 As I said, we have seen many worried headlines about e-cigarettes, particularly for young people.
 However, the latest and largest study, based on five separate surveys, gathered data from 2015 to 2017 and was from a collaboration including experts from Public Health England.
 It showed that a tenth to a fifth of 11 to 16-year-olds had tried an e-cigarette.
-However, only 3% or less used them regularly, and they were already smoking tobacco-based products.
+However, only 3% or fewer used them regularly, and they were already smoking tobacco-based products.
 Among young people who have never smoked, the use of e-cigarettes was completely negligible, despite the media headlines.
 It is also important to remember that they are restricted in terms of the minimum age sale and the tight restriction on marketing.
 Let us be clear: the best thing that a smoker can do is to quit smoking.
 However, the evidence is increasingly clear that e-cigarettes are significantly less harmful to health than smoking tobacco.

 Another area that I want to mention is inequality in smoking.
 By 2022, the Government expect to reduce the inequality gap in smoking prevalence between those in lower paid or manual occupations and those in higher paid or professional occupations.
 For example, the plan includes promoting links to “stop smoking” services across health and care systems in the UK.
 However, it is important that we look at the causes, not just the symptoms, when we examine why those in lower economic circumstances smoke more, and why they struggle more to quit.
 That is why support to councils is so vital, so that they can identify local trends and solutions.
 I would be interested to hear more about the Government’s plans to invest in research into the causes.
 We do need to pay more attention to the challenges that are faced by the disadvantaged and those from lower socio-economic groups.